gmp26/grunt-panda/README.md

 If `metaDataPath` is defined, any Yaml metadata stripped from file headers is merged and written to that path.

+#### metaDataVar
+Type: `String` a variable name

+Default: 'metadata'

+Writes the metadata to this key in the grunt configuration.
+Later tasks in the grunt chain can read the metadata with grunt.config.get(options.metaDataVar).

 #### pipeToModule (deprecated)
 Type: `String` a node module path